 The platforms, or stepping stones, progressed almost weekly in difficulty or distance.
 The first week in October always saw the McAndrew Road Relay at Whiteinch organised by Victoria Park and most clubs had several teams out.
 The second week of the month had the County relays, then there was the District Relay and by the 1980’s the national relays were held.
 These were all 4 x two and a half or three miles in distance.
 Then came the Allan Scally Relays which were 4 x four miles or so, then the Glasgow University Road Race which broke the five mile barrier and then the BIG one – the Edinburgh to Glasgow 8 man relay with distances between three and seven miles.

 These were helped by the formation of County Associations, mainly in the West, to organise County events so that the organisation of championships was under taken by club, county, district and SAAA/SWAAA could take charge of a particular tier of competition.
 Renfrewshire and Ayrshire were first, then came Lanarkshire and Dunbartonshire, then City of Glasgow and Midlothian.
 This section illustrates the work done and the athletes response to it: so far – Ayrshire, Lanarkshire and Renfrewshire – and a start has been made on Dunbartonshire.

-Follow the appropriate link below to read about either of these examples.
+Follow the appropriate link below to read about any of these examples.
 The links within the sections are at the foot of the first page of each.